Privacy Policy

 Withdrawal of consent (Art.
 7(3)): Withdraw consent at any time without affecting the lawfulness of prior processing

-How to exercise your rights: Email us at privacy@aluy.net with your request.
+How to exercise other rights: Email us at privacy@aluy.net with your request.
 We’ll respond within 30 days as required by Art.
 12(3) GDPR.

 Right to lodge a complaint: You may lodge a complaint with a supervisory authority in the EU/EEA — in Germany, e.g. the Federal Commissioner for Data Protection and Freedom of Information (BfDI) or your state data protection authority (Länderbehörden).